A Haunted House

-A Haunted House is a 2013 American satirical horror comedy film directed by Michael Tiddes and written and produced by Marlon Wayans.
+A Haunted House is a 2013 American horror comedy film directed by Michael Tiddes and written and produced by Marlon Wayans and Rick Alvarez.
 The film stars Wayans alongside Essence Atkins, Cedric the Entertainer, Nick Swardson, David Koechner and Dave Sheridan.

-Although Wayans said the film was "not exactly a parody but rather a movie with funny characters doing the opposite of what typical people do in similar horror films," the film pokes fun at the "found footage" horror genre, such as Paranormal Activity and The Devil Inside.
-It was released on January 11, 2013 and received negative reviews from critics, but grossed $60 million against a budget of $2.5 million.
+Although Wayans said the film was "not exactly a parody but rather a movie with funny characters doing the opposite of what typical people do in similar horror films," the film parodies the "found footage" horror genre, such as Paranormal Activity and The Devil Inside.

+A Haunted House was released on January 11, 2013, and received negative reviews from critics, but grossed $60 million against a budget of $2.5 million.
 A sequel, A Haunted House 2, was released on April 18, 2014.

 Plot

 In August 2012, a young couple, Malcolm and Kisha, move in together.
 As Kisha arrives, she accidentally kills Malcolm's dog named Shiloh by running him over with her car.
 On the first night, Malcolm is constantly awoken with Kisha farting loudly that eventually drives him out of the room.
 The next morning, when Kisha notices her keys on the floor, she tells Malcolm they might have a ghost.
 To prove to her wrong, Malcolm has security cameras installed by Dan the Security Man and his brother Bobby.
 Malcolm tries to have sex with the camera on, but Kisha tells him to turn it off.
 Before they really start, Malcolm turns the camera back on and records everything.
 In the morning, Malcolm and Kisha watch the video and notice the door moved.
 Malcolm suggests it was caused by his lovemaking.

 The next night, Malcolm notices the paranormal activity and tries to move out of the house and leave Kisha.
 Since he can't sell his house in the current market, they hire Chip, a psychic, to investigate; Chip immediately falls in love with Malcolm.
 Before Chip can leave, after finding nothing wrong, Kisha confesses to making a deal with the devil for a pair of shoes.
 Chip tells Kisha she is screwed and invites Malcolm to join his wrestling group.
 After Chip leaves, Kisha shows Malcolm a video of her eighth birthday, in which she began to experience paranormal activity by her imaginary friend, Tony.
 The next night, Kisha gets out of bed in the middle of the night, stands by the bed for several hours, and begins to dance.
 Malcolm wakes up and follows Kisha to the kitchen, where he catches her eating uncooked food and drinking old milk.
 She screams crazily when Malcolm restrains her.
 In the morning, Kisha remembers nothing.